 lovely CLI.
 Now, as Vercel, wants us to use their web interface.
 They fill my

 console with warnings of deprecation.
-This might mean we will mosey on to a
+This might mean I will one day mosey on to a

 more dev friendly host.
-But for now, we’ll give the old mouse a few clicks.
+But for now, I’ll give the old mouse a few clicks.
 So

 dashboard.
 I’ll spare you the details,